DEXTER-KING-ID/GROUP-BROADCAST-V1/README.md

-# 📢 GROUP BROADCAST V1
+# 📢 GROUP BROADCAST V1 PUBLIC MODE

 **GROUP BROADCAST V1** is a powerful WhatsApp tool that allows you to send broadcast messages to all your WhatsApp groups.
 This tool was developed by **Real Dexter**.